 Neurofeedback calms the nervous system and moves a child to a more relaxed, parasympathetic state, and when that happens, the person with OCD can have the bandwidth to take action and think differently.

 We use brain-based therapies to calm the nervous system so that a person can respond to all stimuli more healthily.
-That means fewer obsessions, compulsions, irritated and angry behaviors, worried thoughts, calm thinking, engaged behaviors, and an ability to think and act without getting stuck.
+That means fewer obsessions, compulsions, irritated and angry behaviors, worried and negative thoughts, calm thinking, engaged behaviors, and an ability to think and act without getting stuck.

 Does Medication Help Obsessive Compulsive Disorder?